 Explore Roles Beyond the Classroom

 There are numerous ways to expand your influence beyond your current role.
-Roles such as instructional coach, curriculum specialist, or coordinator enable you to work across teams and positively impact a greater number of learners.
+Roles such as instructional coach, curriculum specialist, or coordinator enable you to work across teams and positively impact more learners.
 If you’re curious about what’s out there, talk to others who have taken these steps.
 Ask questions about what they do, how they got there, and what they’ve learned along the way.
 Sometimes, the next step in your career is closer than you think.
 It just takes a little research and the confidence to try something new.

 Stay Committed to Lifelong Learning